Boßler family: One of the first families of America

 Johann Wilhelm (1714–1782) from Ernsthofen, the youngest son of Johann Valentin Boßler, was among the pioneer settlers of the Province of Pennsylvania.
 In 1767, William Bossler farmed his 150-acre plantation in Windsor Township.
 By 1779, William and his son John Heinrich (Henry) Bossler (1747–1790), also named Bassler, owned a combined 280 acres of plantations and no slaves.

-The German inscription on the 1773 decorated Pennsylvania–Dutch chest belonging to Catharina Bossler (1750–1836) from Windsor reveals the self-confidence of a young woman from a wealthy family of plantation owners.
+The German inscription on the 1773 decorated Pennsylvania–Dutch chest belonging to Catharina Bossler (1750–1836) reflects her upbringing in a prosperous family of plantation owners.
 Alfred J. Bossler (1836–1895), through his grandfather Jacob (1784–1846) a great-grandson of the farmer Henry Bossler, “belongs to an old and respected ancestry, the American branch of which has always resided in the eastern part of the State”.

 Among the veterans of the American Revolutionary War is William's son George Bossler (1749–1805) and one of his sons-in-law.
 George's son John Bassler (1780–1859) married Catharina (1789–1856), the eldest daughter of Captain John Conrad Weiser († 1803) and thus a great-grandchild of Conrad Weiser.
 Georges granddaughter Catharina Bossler (Bussler) (1815–1892) was the mother of Wilson Arbogast, co-founder of the Arbogast & Bastian slaughterhouse.
 Georges daughter-in-law Catharina Weiser was related to the Muhlenberg family.

 William's youngest son Christian Bossler (1758–1808) married Elizabeth Rieser (Reeser) (*1760).
 Elizabeth Bossler was a cousin of Susanna Rieser (Reeser) (1761–1823), married Hiester, both through her maternal line (LeVan) and through her father's family.
 Christian Hiester (1756–1827), who with Susanna Rieser had a maternal and paternal cousin of Elizabeth Bossler as his wife, belonged to the third generation of the Hiester family and was therefore a cousin of Daniel, John and Gabriel Hiester.
 Elizabeth Bossler, née Rieser, had an aunt on her mother's side, Esther LeVan (1752–1798), whose first marriage was to diplomat Conrad Weiser's nephew Benjamin Weiser (1740–1782).

 The influential families Muhlenberg and Hiester are political, religious and military dynasties of the United States.
 Samuel Keagy Royer (1816–1896), whose grandfather Samule Royer (1738–1823) served as a captain in the Revolutionary War, had married Elizabeth Bossler (1820–1889), a granddaughter of Christian Bossler.
 Elisabeth Bossler Royer's husband was a nephew of the Ironmasters and state legislators of Pennsylvania Daniel (1762–1838) and John Royer (1778–1850), father-in-law of Edward D. Hamilton and through his wife's family in relation to Edmund Alexander de Schweinitz.